haraja/trec/README.md

 This project is work in progress.
 Some implementation details:
 -Only one hidden layer is initially supported
 -Cost is minimized with gradient descent algorithm

+## Code notation
+X: input array
+Y: marks labels
+training_set: st used to train the model (X, Y in code are training sets) *_test: set used to evaluate correctness of trained model